Current Training Programs will expire at midnight, Eastern Time, on August 31, 2024.

 Certified check or money order should be made payable to the Florida Department of Health.

-1Null & Void – The licensee failed to renew their licensure status by the expiration date, resulting in their license expiring.
+1Null & Void -The licensed practitioner failed to renew their licensure status for two renewal cycles, resulting in their license expiring.

 Click on Chapter or Section Number to View